COSC-499-W2025/capstone-project-team-11/README.md

 config.py is useful as it handles all of the logic around saving/storing, locating, and reading/loading scan configuration files.

+#### consent.py Breakdown:
+Hosts a few reusable and modifiable template functions to aid in printing information to the console, asking yes/no questions to the user, and saving the returned booleans to a user's local config.json file.
+- describe_data_access() allows us to print a formatted series of strings describing what the user will be consenting to
+- ask_yes_no() contains logic for handling a text-based "yes" or "no" prompt (ie. Please enter 'y' or 'n' (y/n):).
+Also allows for prompt looping until a valid input is reached, and allows us to set a default value to be returned when the response is an empty string.
+- ask_for_data_consent() is a modifiable template that combines the two above functions with the prompt asking the user if they would like to save their consent preference for all future scans.
+This results in a series of prompts to the user: here is what you are consenting to, do you want to consent to it (if yes, continue; If no, abort program), and do you want us to save this preference?

+I hope that consent.py will act as a living document for useful functions aiding in the retrieval of Boolean responses from users to our various prompts.
+These functions will likely be revisited and reused as we integrate third-party services into our scanner, which will also have access to a user's local data.
+We will need to display various privacy and/or data access policies to our users, and consent will be required before continuing.
+This file was built to streamline and standardize that process.

 [src folder](https://github.com/COSC-499-W2025/capstone-project-team-11/tree/main/src)